A note on the Artstein-Avidan-Milman's generalized Legendre transforms: Abstract

 \section{Abstract}

-Artstein-Avidan and Milman [Annals of mathematics (2009), (169):661-674] characterized invertible reverse-ordering transforms on the space of lower-semi-continuous extended real-valued convex functions as affine deformations of the ordinary Legendre transform.
-In this note, we prove that all those generalized Legendre transforms on functions correspond to the ordinary Legendre transform on dually corresponding affine-deformed functions.
-That is, generalized convex conjugates are convex conjugates of affine-deformed functions.
-We conclude this note by sketching how this result can be interpreted from the lens of information geometry.
+Artstein-Avidan and Milman [Annals of mathematics (2009), (169):661-674] characterized invertible reverse-ordering transforms on the space of lower semi-continuous extended real-valued convex functions as affine deformations of the ordinary Legendre transform.
+In this work, we first prove that all those generalized Legendre transforms on functions correspond to the ordinary Legendre transform on dually corresponding affine-deformed functions: In short, generalized convex conjugates are ordinary convex conjugates of dually affine-deformed functions.
+Second, we explain how these generalized Legendre transforms can be derived from the dual Hessian structures of information geometry.